Jopp-gh/Obsidian-Dune84/Wiki/cheatsheet cssclasses Dune.md

 tint for header and first column - blue

 `cssclass: table-xym`
-tint for header and first column - gray (monochromatic)
+tint for header and first column - gray (monochrome)

 `cssclass: table-r`
 tint for header - red